-Partying with cocaine may seem exciting, but if you are hoping to get pregnant or if you are having unprotected sex, it could be destructive beyond.
-Here's what you need to know about how cocaine affects fertility.
+Partying with cocaine may seem exciting to some, but there are numerous reasons why you should stay away from the addictive drug, especially if having children of your own is part of your life plan.
+If you’re hoping to get pregnant, or if you are having unprotected sex, using this particular drug could be destructive beyond.
+Here's what you need to know about how cocaine affects fertility, and not just yours.

 Not only will cocaine use affect a woman’s fertility, but it will affect a man's reproductive system too.
 “Cocaine use in both men and women can adversely affect reproductive function and the ability to get pregnant by interfering with reproductive hormones as well as long term and often permanent damage to both male and female reproductive organs,” explains Alex Polyakov, M.D., OB-GYN at the Royal Women’s Hospital.
 If you want even stronger reasons for both of you not to do cocaine while you are planning a family or if you aren't careful about birth control, Dr. Polyakov says there are serious consequences to the fetus, including increased the risk of miscarriage, birth defects, and pregnancy complications.

 Let's focus here on fertility — the process of getting pregnant — and how much harder it is if you are using cocaine.
 According to Edward Marut, M.D., board-certified reproductive endocrinologist with Fertility Centers of Illinois, cocaine can cause tubal damage, a leading cause of infertility in women.
 “Patent Fallopian tubes are necessary for conception and blockage results in absolute infertility,” explains Dr. Polyakov.